 - A scratch or chip reduces the strength of the glass.

-- The top of the glass panel bends beyond its breaking point.
+- The top of the front or back glass panel bends beyond its breaking point.

 Prevent the first two causes by avoiding striking the tank and scratching or chipping it.
 Preventing glass in an aquarium from bending to the breaking point is pretty simple, too.
 The glass at the bottom and sides of the aquarium can't bend if the silicone adheres to the glass.
 The normal place for aquarium glass to bend is at the top edges of the front and back panels.
 The thicker the glass is, the more pressure it can take without bending, or you can simply brace the top edges to keep them from bending.

 Many of the manufactured glass aquariums you see on the market employ plastic or metal bracing around the top of the tank as well as a piece across the center.
 This allows them to use a thinner glass and also provide a bracket to hold glass canopies.
 Many of the manufacturers will also use angle plastic or metal along the bottom and sides.
 This can be for cosmetic effect (looks) or to help hold the joints together.